Preparing for the GRASP Symposium

 Use clear, clean, and easily readable text.
 In general, stick to a professional-looking font (e.g., Cambria, Calibri, Times New Roman) and use 28-point size or larger.
 Viewers should be about to read your poster from 3-4 feet away.

 Use consistency, including: font size and style, alignment of text and graphics, font size change on bullet levels, grammar and punctuation (e.g., sentence tense, use of periods).

 Use a pleasing color scheme and make your text, graphics, tables, and pictures stand out from the background.
 Make sure to balance white space and text to avoid clutter or emptiness.

 Use properly labeled and readable graphics, tables, and pictures to eliminate text and make your poster more visually appealing.
 Do not use 3-dimensional graphs.
 Use high resolution graphics and pictures.

 Dress professionally, be entertaining, keep to the required time limit (3-5-minute elevator pitch and time for questions), maintain eye contact by not reading directly from your poster, practice your speech, and have fun!

 Here are samples of posters from past events: Psychology #1; Psychology #2; English; Chemistry; Industrial/Mfg Eng. #2; Mechanical Eng.

 The Day of the Event

-Check the Event Schedule and the GRASP group on Blackboard to make sure you know when to be present.
+Check the Event Schedule to make sure you know the day's activities.